jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Getting started with web performance in 2019

 There are many very good articles out there on how to use new feature X or technique Y or tool Z to improve the performance of your websites.
-Navigating the labyrinth of modern web performance might be tough though if you're new to the topic.
+Navigating the labyrinth of modern web performance might be hard though if you're new to the topic.
 In this article I will try to come up with a guide to getting started your performance journey.

 # Know your users